es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     python uploadExample.py

+If you want to upload multiple bitfiles please consider to the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).
+This scripts also uses two parts.
+Please note that there are also two address and configurations in the [serial_test.py](../scripts/serial_test.py).
-For other possible actions to do with the bitfile, like verifying please look in the [uploadDummy.py](../scripts/uploadDummy.py).
+For other possible actions to do with the bitfile, like verifying please again look in the [uploadMultiConfigS15.py](../scripts/uploadMultiConfigS15.py).